sofiangrh/Flattice/README.md

 # Flattice
-Flat and simple design make your desktop clean and beautiful！ This theme is based on Flatts_09022014 (nale12's artworks)
+Flat and simple design make your desktop clean and beautiful!

+This theme is based on Flatts_09022014 (nale12's artworks)

 GTK2 ENGINES REQUIREMENT